jboss-fuse/quickstarts/standalone/sap-idoclist-destination-standalone/README.md

 This quick start uses XML files containing serialized IDoc document lists to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
 These messages are then routed to an `sap-idoclist-destination` endpoint which converts and sends them to SAP as a list of `FLCUSTOMER_CREATEFROMDATA01` type IDoc document lists to create Customer records.

+**NOTE:** This component does not guarantee that a series of IDoc lists sent through its endpoints are delivered and processed in the receiving SAP system in the same order that they were sent.
+The delivery and processing order of these lists may differ on the receiving SAP system due to communication errors and resends of a document list.
+To guarantee the delivery and processing order of a series of IDoc lists please see the JBoss Fuse SAP Queued IDoc List Destination Camel component.

 In studying this quick start you will learn:

+* How to configure the Camel runtime environment in order to deploy the JBoss Fuse SAP IDoc List Destination Camel component.
 * How to define a Camel route containing the JBoss Fuse SAP IDoc List Destination Camel component using the Spring XML syntax.
 * How to use the JBoss Fuse SAP IDoc List Destination Camel component to send IDoc lists to SAP.
 * How to configure connections used by the component.